JackAdams/meteor-editable-text-wysiwyg/README.md

-WYSIWYG Extension for babrahams:editable-text package
+WYSIWYG extension for babrahams:editable-text package
 -----------------------------------------------------

-This package provides a wysiwyg widget for editing text in-place.
+This package provides a the common code for adding a wysiwyg widget to babarahams:editable-text.

 Example app: [http://editable-text.meteor.com](http://editable-text.meteor.com)